georgeus19/klofan/docs/schema-design.md

 }

 interface InstanceStore {
-    // Store for data in the form of EntityInstance, Property, LiteralInstance.
+    // Store for data in the form of Entity, Property, LiteralInstance.
 }

 interface BaseModel {